littleactuary/littleactuary.github.io/_posts/blog/2015-11-25-connecting-R-and-Cpp-with-Rcpp.md

 c:\Rtools\bin ; c:\Rtools\gcc-4.6.3\bin ;
 {% endhighlight %}

 To check whether or not Rtools was successfully installed, enter the first line below into your R console.
-If everything is fine, you will see the second line:
+If everything is ok, you will see the second line:
 {% highlight r %}
 Sys.getenv('PATH')
 [1] "c:\\\\Rtools\\\\bin;c:\\\\Rtools\\\\gcc-4.6.3\\\\bin;...